 8 May 2018

 Fire has been a critical component of Australian Aboriginal culture and resource management for millennia and today, where Aboriginal people conduct fire management on Indigenous land, many assume that contemporary methods align with traditional practices.

 Our Northern Hub Newsletter highlights what's going on in our research projects across northern Australia.
 It includes latest findings, what's coming up and what this all means for sustainable development and land and water management in the region.

 Want to know more about Hub activities and the development of northern Australia?
-Stay informed of activities, research, publications, events and more through the North Australia News Roundup and Hub Newsletter.
+Stay informed of activities, research, publications, events and more through the Hub Newsletter.